 The broader Green Means Go effort, informed by the past two years of stakeholder engagement and board direction, provides the policy foundation for this funding program.
-In June 2021 the SACOG board directed that SACOG use the one-time statewide revenues in a new program that funds infrastructure and other investments that create more infill housing opportunities.
-SACOG conducted program-specific outreach to develop the program objectives, guidelines, eligiblity and criteria contained here.
+SACOG conducted program-specific outreach to develop the objectives, guidelines, eligiblity and criteria contained here.
 These final guidelines incoporated substantial feedback generated from multiple months of program outreach.